sameera222/pay_tech_revolution/README.md

 This project is licensed under the [License Name] - see the LICENSE file for details.
 Contact

-If you have any questions, suggestions, or issues regarding [App Name], please contact our support team at support@[app-name].com.
+If you have any questions, suggestions, or issues regarding pay_tech_revolution.

-Experience the future of payments with [App Name].
+Experience the future of payments with HooBank.
 Download our app today and embark on a seamless journey towards a smarter and more efficient way of transacting.

 Remember to customize the README file to include specific instructions, dependencies, and licensing details relevant to your app.